orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 1 Corbin Bleu                        18.9               193 United States

 Interestingly, one of the historical figures has a low popularity index score, an outlier, but his/her wikipedia page has been translated into almost 200 different languages.
 After filtering the data to locate the point that had a popularity index score less than 20 and an article that was translated into more than 175 languages, we derived that the outlier historical figure from North America is Corbin Bleu, the actor from High School Musical.

+After looking at how the variables `domain`, `sex`, and `article_languages` each affect historical popularity index, we see that they do play a role.
+To summarize our results and check to see if other variables affect the historical popularity index all at once, we will use a multiple linear regression full model.

 ### Multiple Linear Regression